 OWASP Toronto Chapter Co-Lead

-Opheliar Chan spends most of her time trying to make application security more accessible, pragmatic, and FUD-free, both as Director of Advisory at Security Compass, and while moonlighting as co-lead of the OWASP Toronto Chapter.
+Opheliar Chan spends most of her time trying to make software security more accessible, pragmatic, and FUD-free, both as the lead of Accenture's Application Security Advisory Services in Canada, and while moonlighting as co-lead of the OWASP Toronto Chapter.
 For over a decade, she has focused on application security, SDLC process consulting and implementations, program building, penetration testing/vulnerability assessments, and related.
 Prior to her career in consulting, she worked in security research, web application development, and technical writing.
-You can usually find her in-person at OWASP Toronto Meetups, or at email@example.com.
+You can usually find her in-person at OWASP Toronto Meetups, or at [...]

 By day Max Cizauskas is the manager of Threat Prevention at IGM Financial, implementing blue team policies and practices and advising on how projects can apply security across their cloud dev ops endeavours.
 By night Max focuses on helping people bridge the gap to get into information security.
 He shares his perspective on the most important practices that can be implemented across all practices through being a committee member of the Toronto Area Security Klatch (TASK) and the BSides Toronto annual conference, as well as the host of the infrequent [...]

 Lee Kagan is a sr. principal offensive RnD specialist at Symantec, the co-founder of RedBlack Security in Toronto and co-creator of the Canadian Collegiate Cyber Exercise (C3X).
 Lee has been professionally active since 2010 and focuses on advanced Windows attack and defence, command and control infrastructure design and adversary systems in general.